AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 **Adaptive Form:** An Adaptive Form for which for which the Document of Record is to be generated.

-**Base template:** An XFA template (XDP file) created in AEM Designer or an Acro Form created in Adobe Acrobat.
+**Base template:** An XFA template (XDP file) created in AEM Designer.
 [Base template](#base-template-of-a-document-of-record),also called meta-template, is used to specify styling and branding information for a Document of Record.
 AEM Forms provides and uses a default template  when the None option is selected in Form Model.

 **Document of Record template:** XFA template (XDP file) generated from an Adaptive Form.
 See [Document of Record Template Configuration](#document-of-record-template-configuration).